Ayush-Matha/Flight-Booking-App/README.md

-# Flight-Booking-App
+# Stock-Inventory-App
-An Angular Project to book flight tickets for users and add or cancel flights for vendors
+An Angular Project to manage all the sales,purchase and stock in Inventory.